Teksta versija

 3.3.6. the employee is employed at a service hotel.

-4. An employer is prohibited to employ such employee in work which is related to a possible risk to the health of other persons who has become ill or infected or who is suspected of having become ill or infected with any of the infectious diseases referred to in Annex 1 to this Regulation if such employee may cause risk to the health of other persons.
+4.2.1. if he or she has become ill or infected or he or she is suspected of having become ill or infected with any of the infectious diseases referred to in Annex 1 to this Regulation;

 5. The employee who has been employed in work related to a possible risk to the health of other persons shall not perform work duties if he or she may cause risk to the health of other persons and he or she manifests any of the following symptoms of a potential infectious disease:

-5.1. diarrhoea (liquid defecation three and more times a day);
+5.1. diarrhoea (liquid defecation three and more times in 24 hours);

 5.2. vomiting;